John Swinney: United States relations

 Swinney welcomes United States Ambassador, Warren Stephens, to Bute House, November 2025.

 During a speech to the Munich Security Conference in February 2025, Vice President of the United States, JD Vance, criticised the Scottish Government and their policy on buffer zones outside abortion clinics.
 Vance told the Munich Security Conference that "in October, the Scottish Government began distributing letters to citizens whose houses lay within so-called Safe Access Zones, warning them that even private prayer within their own homes may amount to breaking the law".
 In response, a spokesperson for the Scottish Government branded Vance's comments as "dangerous", adding that "no letters had been sent out saying people couldn't pray in their homes", and confirmed that only "intentional or reckless behaviour" was covered by the act referred to by Vance.

-In April 2025, U.S. President Donald Trump announced a number of tariffs on foreign imports into the United States.
+In April 2025, U.S. President Donald Trump introduced a number of tariffs on foreign imports into the United States.
 Scottish products were affected by a 10% tariff, something in which Deputy First Minister Kate Forbes claimed would "have negative impact on Scotland's economy", whilst Swinney said that the tariffs were "very damaging" for the Scottish economy", but expressed hope for Trump's "deep personal connection to Scotland" would help avoid US trade barriers.

-Swinney announced to the Scottish Parliament in April 2025 that he would "leave no stone unturned" in taking forward concerns from Scottish businesses regarding the trade tariffs, particularly concerns raised by the Scotch whisky industry.
+Swinney stated to the Scottish Parliament in April 2025 that he would "leave no stone unturned" in taking forward concerns from Scottish businesses regarding the trade tariffs, particularly concerns raised by the Scotch whisky industry.
 Business with the United States contributes £971 million per year for the Scotch whisky industry.
 Speaking about the tariffs in his first official visit to the United States since becoming First Minister, Swinney condemned Trump's tariffs, stating that "it is undeniable the advent of tariffs is a blow to Scotland".
 He confirmed that whilst visiting the United States, no plans were in place to meet with representatives from the Trump administration to discuss the tariffs.